 Department 9 - Honorable Scott N. Freeman

 BiographyJudge Scott Freeman was appointed by Nevada Governor Brian Sandoval to serve as the Presiding Judge in Department 9 on March 26, 2012.
 In November 2012, his appointment was confirmed by the voters of Washoe County when he successfully retained his seat by popular election.
-He then ran unopposed in the 2014 election.
-On November 17, 2017, he was unanimously elected Chief Judge by his peers.
-In December 2019 he was again unanimously re-elected Chief Judge for a second two year term.
+He then ran unopposed in the 2014 and 2020 elections.

-Chief Judge Freeman commenced his law career in 1984, working with attorney David R. Houston.
+Judge Freeman commenced his law career in 1984, working with attorney David R. Houston.
 In 1986, the firm became known as "Houston and Freeman," until 1994, when Chief Judge Freeman commenced a solo law practice emphasizing the representation of individuals accused of crime.
 His private law practice included extensive civil and criminal trial, appellate and administrative law experience.

-In 1993, Chief Judge Freeman was appointed Pro Tem Family Court Master and Pro Tem Juvenile Court Master by the Second Judicial District Court.
-In 1995, he was appointed by the Reno Municipal Court to serve as a Pro Tem Judge up to and including the time he was appointed to the Second Judicial District Court by Nevada State Governor Sandoval.
+In 1993, Judge Freeman was appointed Pro Tem Family Court Master and Pro Tem Juvenile Court Master by the Second Judicial District Court.
+In 1995, he was appointed by the Reno Municipal Court to serve as a Pro Tem Judge up to and including the time he was appointed to the Second Judicial District Court by Governor Sandoval.